 A majority (76 percent) of Americans said they would find a way to be productive after a physical disability, even if it meant training and taking a new job.
 However, only one in four (26 percent) felt strongly that people with physical disabilities could perform most jobs done by individuals without disabilities.

-Additional key findings of The Hartford's Disabling Perceptions Survey:
+Key Findings of Disabling Perceptions Survey:

 - 50 percent of Americans feel strongly people with disabilities can be physically fit;

 - 46 percent strongly agree physically disabled employees are as productive as workers without a disability; and

 - 44 percent strongly agree people with physical disabilities can be world-class athletes.

 The conflicting opinions found in the survey may stem from how Americans define disability.
 When asked what they consider a physical disability, survey participants' top answers were paraplegia or quadriplegia (77 percent), loss of a limb (70 percent), and blindness/visual impairment (69 percent).

 "In today's highly competitive marketplace, the companies that attract and retain top talent will be those with diverse and inclusive cultures, up-to-date technology, and resources that support employees' desire to enjoy active, productive lives," said Lindsey Pollak, The Hartford's workplace expert and best-selling author.